- What causes BPH?

 Benign prostatic hyperplasia (BPH) can compress and obstruct the urethra, resulting in difficulty passing urine.

-Can BPH cause incontinence?
+Can BPH cause impotence?

 There is some evidence for a link between erectile dysfunction (ED) and BPH, although the consensus among medical professionals in this area is far from united on the topic.

-However, some of the medical treatments used for BPH can do so.
-Once diagnosed, doctors usually recommend medication.
+However, some of the medical treatments for BPH can lead to impotence.

 Some of these include ED and a diminished sex drive.
 Other sexual health problems, in some cases, include retrograde ejaculation, lower sperm count, and low libido.